A Tribute to Dean George Pearsall

 George Pearsall was born and raised on Long Island, NY.
 He served honorably in the U.S. Army during the Korean War.
 Later, he earned a Bachelor of Metallurgical Engineering degree from Rensselaer Polytechnic Institute and then joined Dow Chemical as a research engineer.

-In 1961, he received a Doctor of Science degree from the Massachusetts Institute of Technology (MIT), and served on the MIT faculty for four years before coming to Duke.
+In 1961, he received a Doctor of Science from the Massachusetts Institute of Technology (MIT) and served on the MIT faculty for four years before coming to Duke.
 His research focused on material failure analysis and its relationship to product safety and design.

 During his time at Duke, he was a founding trustee of the Triangle Universities Center for Advanced Studies, Inc. (TUCASI), which facilitated the location of the National Humanities Center, the Microelectronics Center of North Carolina, and the North Carolina Biotechnology Center in Research Triangle Park.
 He helped initiate Duke's Program in Science, Technology, and Human Values, and he was the first director of an experimental program at Duke in Technology and the Liberal Arts.

-He received the Triodyne Safety Award from the American Society of Mechanical Engineers (ASME) in 2001 for his contributions to safe design practices.
+In 2001, he received the Triodyne Safety Award from the American Society of Mechanical Engineers (ASME) for contributions to safe design.

 Dean Pearsall died on February 21, 2016, at age 82.